wkorando/spring-boot-cloud-native-workshop/README.md

    Verify the application is working: [http://localhost:8080/api/v1/storms](http://localhost:8080/api/v1/storms).

 ## Containerizing the Application

+Containerization wraps all an applications dependencies in a lightweight runtime.
+This helps increase portability as someone only needs the container agent, in this case Docker, to run an application.
+In Docker containers are built off images, which functions similar to a `.jar` or `.war`.
+A **Dockerfile** is used to describe how an image should be built.
+We will be configuring our project to create an Docker image of the Spring Boot project we are building in this section.

+**Note:** If you are using the project under `/finish` you should still read through these instructions as you will need to update the `pom.xml` with values specific to your account.

 1. Create a file called **Dockerfile** in the root of the project directory and add the following: